jasonhongxyz/website/now.markdown

 ## Currently...
 🔭 ~ I'm learning about Neovim plugins -- blogpost coming soon.

-🌱 ~ I'm learning about Linux on Apple Silicon.
+🌱 ~ I'm learning about microservice telemetry and monitoring.

 📖 ~ I'm reading _The Murder of Roger Ackroyd_ by Agatha Christie.

-📺 ~ I'm watching _House of the Dragon_.
+📺 ~ I'm watching _House of the Dragon_ and _Ramy_.

 👾 ~ I'm playing VALORANT.
 (Diamond 2)